-So for years, I kept being too ambitious and guess what?
+So for years, I kept being too ambitious, and guess what?
 I ended up not achieving most of my ambitions.

 I will set goals that are not possible to achieve.
 And that’s the mistake that most people make -including myself.
 Because we want to challenge ourselves, we then take to setting goals that are just not realistic, with a short deadline.

-So, knowing this fact, I searched my life for the signs that shows the extent to which I’ve been boiling the ocean.
+So, knowing this fact, I searched my life for the signs that show the extent to which I’ve been boiling the ocean.
 And now, I’ve been able to source out three (3) vital signs.

 1. You become physically fatigued, by trying to boil the ocean

 Trying to achieve something that’s too ambitious, in a short time, is like literally taking a kettle to boil the ocean.

 You will be stressed out and tired of the whole process.

 And when this happens, you might lose the overall enthusiasm and energy to chase your other goals.

 Now, I’m not saying that you shouldn’t be ambitious and highly motivated to chase your goals.
 What I’m saying here is that it’s acceptable for you to break down your ambitions into steps and processes.

 When you become too ambitious, but you don’t have steps to break it down, then it’s like you are trying to boil the ocean.